Symbol1/Symbol1.github.io/paper/compute/README.md

-# Distributed Comments
+# Distributed Computation Comments

-From the oldest to the newest.
+I have one work on distributed computation.

 |  Abbreviation  |  Title                            |
 | :------------: | :-------------------------------: |
 | [PlutoCharon20]| Parity-Checked Strassen Algorithm |

-[PlutoCharon20] concerns distributed computation.
-To be precise, it deals with distributed matrix-matrix multiplication (MMM) where the workers might crash or straggle.
+[PlutoCharon20] deals with distributed matrix-matrix multiplication (MMM) where the workers might crash or straggle.
 By MMM we mean that we want to compute $C=AB$, where $A, B$ are huge matrices.
 By crashing and straggling we mean that an entry multiplication,